AhmedElachry/github-users-app/README.md

 Dark Mode — Toggle between light and dark themes with the user's preference saved in localStorage.

+Enhanced Loading States — Skeleton loaders are displayed while fetching new users to improve perceived performance and visual continuity.

+Improved Error Handling — Clear, user-friendly error messages are now shown for API or network failures.

 **Tech Stack**

 React 19